 Carl R. Jolliff Award for Lifetime Achievement in Clinical or Diagnostic Immunology

 The Carl R. Jolliff Award for Lifetime Achievement in Clinical and Diagnostic Immunology was instituted in 2006 by the Clinical and Diagnostic Immunology Division (CDID) of AACC in memory of Carl R. Jolliff.
 Carl had an exemplary career in both clinical service and education and this award recognizes a member of the AACC with an outstanding achievement in either of those areas.
-The Jolliff Award is sponsored by Beckman Coulter and consists of an honorarium ($2,000), and a plaque.
+The Jolliff Award consists of an honorarium ($2,000), and a plaque.
 The award will be presented at the AACC Annual Meeting.

 - Division: Clinical and Diagnostic Immunology